-Similar to The Agenda Game, Super-PACs is satirical and irreverent.
+Similar to The Agenda Game, Super-PACs is political board game that is satirical and irreverent.
 It’s a funny spin on a serious issue.

 Mechanically, it’s a card game.
 You represent a coalition with a goal, and you play cards to bring other factions and interest groups into your coalition.
 Ultimately, you’re building power to achieve whatever your goal is.

 Take a look at the ridiculous promo video below, and then head over to Amazon to check out the game.